BlueQuartzSoftware/NXExamplePipelines/AM_Multimodal_Registration/README.md

 ## ToDo

-The `complex` based pipelines still need additional filter writing as of APRIL 10, 2023 to fill out the last few filters of the '05' pipeline.
+The `simplnx` based pipelines still need additional filter writing as of APRIL 10, 2023 to fill out the last few filters of the '05' pipeline.

 The `SIMPL` pipelines will all run but the user will need a computer with at least 128GB of RAM to allow the last pipeline (O5) to complete.